-It is often a good idea to meet a planning officer for an informal discussion before you submit an application.
-Pre-application advice will assist you in preparing your proposal for formal submission and may highlight issues with it at an early stage, saving you time and money in the long run.
+It is often a good idea to gain advice from a planning officer before you submit an application.
+Depending on the nature of your proposal and the particular Local Planning Authority (LPA), the advice could be provided at a meeting or may just be in writing.
+Pre-application advice will assist you in preparing your proposal for formal submission and may highlight issues with it at an early stage (including what you need to submit with your application) saving you time and money in the long run.

-Most Local Planning Authorities (LPAs) charge for this service so it’s a good idea to check first.
+Most LPAs charge for this service so it’s a good idea to check first.
 Information about the costs of advice can be found on the relevant LPA's website.

 Such pre-application advice can provide an opportunity for you to understand:

-- The policies that apply to your proposal
+- The national and local planning policies that apply to your proposal

 - whether there will be a need for specialist input (for example, you may impact on listed buildings, trees, ecology or archaeology)